|

 APPLES, PAST, PRESENT & FUTURE

 A talk given to South Wigston Gdn/Flower Club at the Salvatiion Army Hall, Mon 28 Oct 2024.
-A talk similar to the one given in Burbage a month earlier.
-25 people attended, most of whom took part in the apple tasting afterwards.
+A presentation similar to the one given in Burbage a month earlier.
+25 people attended, most of whom took part in the apple tasting afterwards: four of our own seedlngs and four named varieties.
+'Little Pax' from the Isle of Wight was extremely popular.

 APPLE DAY, Sun 13 Oct, Donisthorpe Orchard.